 Annette Richmond is a fashion stylist, writer, speaker and the creator of Fat Girls Traveling.
 When she’s not sharing her travel experiences on her own blog, you can find her contributing at Ravishly and PopSugar.
 This self-proclaimed Fat Girl is a staunch supporter of the Body Positive Movement.
-She will be speaking about diversity in travel at the Women In Travel Summit and TravelCon this year.
-Her Fat Girls Traveling Instagram and Facebook Groups have recently been featured in Teen Vogue, Allure, Self and Shape Magazines.
-From dressing top models andcelebrities to traveling to over 18 countries, her goal is to continue to be a voice for Fat Travelers and Fashionistas.
+Her Fat Girls Traveling Instagram and Facebook Groups have been featured in Teen Vogue, Allure, Self and Shape Magazines.
+From dressing top models and celebrities to traveling to over 18 countries, her goal is to continue to be a voice for Fat Travelers and Fashionistas.

 I was a camp kid.
 Growing up in a single-parent home, my siblings and I went to camp every summer and it really helped shape me into the outgoing, nature-loving woman that I am today.
 I really think that having those positive camp memories are important for everyone, it’s just a great time to unplug for a bit and enjoy nature.
 I also know that so many people have camp horror stories, especially if they went to a weight loss camp as a kid.
 So I created Fat Camp to enable us to relive those moments in an empowered and enriching way.